Riya050302/Lab1-Counterfork/task1/readme.md

 - The parameter of WIDTH is defined as 8 bits wide.
 - It takes in various input values, such as clock, reset and enable.
 With an output counter of 8 bits [7:0]
 - The always_ff @ (posedge clk) flipflop command used, without posedge reset, therefore the flipflop was sychronous (only reset on pos clock edge)
+- System Verilator uses idioms to describe flip flops.
+The “always” followed by @(posedge clk) means that when any signal in the posedge of the clock is asserted, “count” is executed.

 - ‘<=’ in line 12 and 13 are non-block assignments which should be used within an always_ff block.
 - {WIDTH{1’b0}} in line 12 uses the concatenation operator { } to form WIDTH bits of ‘0’, which will then form a 7 bit output of value 0.
 - The 8 bit number is is formed by carrying out bitwise manipulation and concatenation: {WIDTH-1{1'b0}, en}.
 The WIDTH - 1 means the most significant 7 bits is set to 0.
 The LSB = enable value.
 When enable value is high (1) the counter increments, otherwise (0) the counter is unchanged.